rachitnigam/rachitnigam.com/content/post/commoditize-your-research-complement.md

 "Commoditize your complement" is an idea about how companies can build profitable markets without complete vertical integration or monopolization.{% footnote() %}
-I highly recommend "[Laws of Tech: Commoditize Your Complement][cyc]" for a more in-depth look into this idea.
+I highly recommend "[Laws of Tech: Commoditize Your Complement](https://www.gwern.net/Complement)" for a more in-depth look into this idea.
 {% end %}
 Very briefly, the idea is this: every product has a *substitute* and a *complement*.